 - Semi-definite (Positive semi-definite matrix variables).

-- Quadratic and quadratically constrained.
+- Convex quadratic and quadratically constrained.

 - Mixed integer linear, conic and quadratic.